How Trucking Background Checks Save Lives

 These background tests are federally enforced and required for every trucking company in the United States.
 If a company skips a background check, ignores violations, or covers up a driver’s reckless behavior, then it can be liable if the truck driver causes a collision.
 There is no excuse for allowing an unqualified driver to get behind the wheel of a powerful and deadly big rig.

 If you were injured by a negligent truck driver, then you deserve full compensation for the trauma you have suffered.
 At The Lenahan Law Firm, we are well-versed in investigating negligent truck drivers and their employers.
-Our Dallas injury attorneys can dig into the details of your collision, collect evidence of negligence, and stand up to the driver’s insurance company to get you compensation for your injuries.
+Our Dallas truck accident lawyers can dig into the details of your collision, collect evidence of negligence, and stand up to the driver’s insurance company to get you compensation for your injuries.
 To discuss your case in a free consultation, contact us at (214) 295-1008.